MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-mobile.md

 # Debug for mobile

-When you're building a Microsoft Teams app that includes tab, bot, and message extension.
-You must test how your app functions on both Android and iOS Microsoft Teams mobile clients.
+When you're building a Microsoft Teams app that includes tab, bot, or message extension, you must debug your app to know how the app functions on both Android and iOS Microsoft Teams mobile clients.

-## Test your tab app on mobile client
+## Debug your tab app

-1. Follow the steps to test your tab app on mobile:
+To debug your tab app follow these steps:

 # [Visual Studio Code](#tab/vscode)

-1. You can view the project folders and files under **Explorer** in the Visual Studio Code after debugging.
+You can view the project folders and files under **Explorer** in the Visual Studio Code after debugging.
 1. Add `Start local tunnel` after `Validate prerequisites` in the `task.json` file to make the tab app accessible on the mobile client.
 1. Add the following code after the property `dependsOrder` in the `task.json` file.